 Before to joining Middlesex, Paul worked as a faculty member in the Graduate School of Social Service at Fordham University at Lincoln Center in New York City.
 He also was a senior research and policy analyst for the Public Education Unit of the Community Service Society in NYC, where he prepared reports for congressional testimony on public school education policy.

 Paul worked as part of the research staff at the Bigel Institute for Health Policy at the Heller School at Brandeis University, and was a clinical social worker at Youville Hospital and Rehabilitation Center in Boston.
 He also was the director of Neurological Consultation Services at the University of Medicine and Dentistry of New Jersey.

-When he’s away from spreadsheets and data entry, Paul loves to travel and has taken numerous trips throughout North America, Europe, Africa, Asia and the Middle East.
+When he’s away from spreadsheets and data entry, Paul loves to travel and has taken numerous trips throughout North America, Europe, Africa, Asia, and the Middle East.
 To date, his greatest adventure has been to circumnavigate the globe with only his backpack filled with the bare necessities (and a journal).

-Paul is an active member of the LIONS service organization, is a board member of a Unitarian -Universalist Society, and is an occasional organist and pianist at his church.
+Paul is an active member of the LIONS service organization, is a board member of a Unitarian-Universalist Society, and is an occasional organist and pianist at his church.
 His artistic endeavors include music composition, writing a novel, studying time travel, and learning about life in the first century.

 Paul earned his undergraduate degree from McGill University (a tribute to his Canadian parents), and his master’s degree in social work from the State University of New York (SUNY) at Stony Brook.
-He earned his Ph.D. from Brandeis University where he received the National Research Service Award from the National Institute of Child Health and Human Development.
+He earned a Ph.D. from Brandeis University, where he received the National Research Service Award from the National Institute of Child Health and Human Development.
 He also attended Oxford University in England (where he lived with his family for 14 months), but missed his exams after suffering injuries from a motorcycle accident.
 The true mark of an adventurer.